spaetz/redactbot/README.md

-# reactbot
+# redactbot
-A [maubot](https://github.com/maubot/maubot) that responds to messages that match predefined rules.
+A [maubot](https://github.com/maubot/maubot) that responds to bad content and redacts/warns

 ## Samples
 * The [base config](base-config.yaml) contains a cookie reaction for TWIM submissions in [#thisweekinmatrix:matrix.org](https://matrix.to/#/#thisweekinmatrix:matrix.org) and an image response for "alot".
-* [samples/jesari.yaml](samples/jesari.yaml) contains a replacement for [jesaribot](https://github.com/maubot/jesaribot).
-* [samples/stallman.yaml](samples/stallman.yaml) contains a Stallman interject bot.
-* [samples/random-reaction.yaml](samples/random-reaction.yaml) has an example of
-  a randomized reaction to matching messages.
-* [samples/nitter.yaml](samples/nitter.yaml) has an example of matching tweet links and responding with a corresponding nitter.net link.

 ## Config format
 ### Templates